PX4/PX4-user_guide/en/config/actuators.md

 One approach for setting these up is:

+1. Set values `Disarmed` to `1500`, `Min` to `1200`, `Max` to `1700` so that the values are around the centre of the servo range.
+2. Move the corresponding slider up and check the control moves and that it is extending (moving away from the disarmed position).
+   If not, click on the `Rev Range` checkbox to reverse the range.
+3. Enable slider in the disarmed position, them change the value of the `Disarmed` signal until the control is retracted/flush with wing.
+   This may require that the `Disarmed` value is increased or decreased:
+   - If the value was decreased towards `Min`, then set `Min` to match `Disarmed`.
+   - If the value was increased towards `Max`, then set `Max` to match `Disarmed`.
+4. The value that you did _not_ set to match `Disarmed` controls the maximum amount that the control surface can extend.
-1. Set the `Disarmed` value so that the surfaces are at neutral position when disarmed.
+   Set the slider to the top of the control, then change the value (`Max` or `Min`) so that the control surface is fully extended when the slider is at top.
-2. ...
-3. Trim?

 ::: info Special note for flaps
 In some vehicle builds, flaps may be configured such that both flaps are controlled from a single output.
 In this case, you need to ensure that both flaps extend/deploy when raising the corresponding slider.
-If this is not the case and one servo deploys correctly and one does not, you need to change the servo direction with a third party servo programmer or move the servo (that is not deflecting in the correct orientation) to its own servo output channel and then reverse its direction via the Rev range check box.
+If this is not the case and one servo deploys correctly and one does not, you need to change the servo direction with a third party servo programmer.
+Alternatively, you might move the servo that is not deflecting in the correct orientation to its own servo output channel and then reverse its direction via the `Rev range` check box.
 :::

 ### Tilt Servo Setup